Jun 30, 2017

 • Heirloom tomato – With their superior flavor, heirloom tomatoes come from seeds passed down and are typically at least 50 years old.
 Look for a variety of colors.
 If you like heirloom tomatoes check out these 21 recipes using juicy summer tomatoes.
 In fact, I always recommend salting tomatoes or marinating them before adding them to sandwiches.

 • Shallots – Shallots have a mild, slightly sweet flavor.
 If needed swap in yellow or red onion in this recipe.
 The general rule of thumb is 3 medium shallots equal 1 medium onion.
-Red quick pickled onion can also be used in this recipe.
+FYI: you can also use my red quick pickled onion recipe for this dish!

 • Watermelon – Watermelon is a refreshing summer fruit in peak season from July through August.
 I prefer seedless watermelon if you can find them.